mujib-zulkifli/flysquawk-testing-website/replit.md

 # Flysquawk Integrated Sdn Bhd - Corporate Website

 ## Overview
-This is a static corporate website for Flysquawk Integrated Sdn Bhd, a Malaysian MRO (Maintenance, Repair, and Overhaul) partner specializing in rotating equipment such as turbines, compressors, and pumps.
+This is a professional corporate website for Flysquawk Integrated Sdn Bhd, a Malaysian MRO (Maintenance, Repair, and Overhaul) partner specializing in rotating equipment such as turbines, compressors, and pumps.

 ## Project Structure
 ```
 .
-├── index.html          # Main website file
+├── index.html          # Clean, semantic HTML (no inline styles)
 ├── assets/
-│   ├── styles.css      # Website styling
+│   ├── styles.css      # Organized CSS with design tokens and components
-│   ├── script.js       # Interactive features
+│   ├── script.js       # Modular JavaScript with proper scope isolation
 │   └── img/            # Directory for your images
 ├── README.txt          # Original setup notes
 └── .gitignore          # Git ignore file